Ignacio Risso

-Ignacio Risso Thomasset (born 8 October 1977 in Montevideo) is a Uruguayan footballer manager and former player who played as a forward.
-He is the current manager of Albion.
+Ignacio Risso Thomasset (born 8 October 1977 in Montevideo) is a Uruguayan football manager and former player who played as a forward.
+He is the current assistant manager of Liverpool Montevideo.

 Coaching career

 Defensor Sporting

 After retiring, Risso immediately became a part of Defensor Sporting's technical staff.
 On 1 April 2019, he was promoted to head coach.
 After failing to qualify for any international cup, the club announced that Risso had been fired on 12 December 2019.